DavidRabago21/Final-Project/README.md

 Run the program with:
 python foodloop.py

-On first launch, the program will automatically create the database file foodloop.db.
+On the first launch, the program will automatically create the database file foodloop.db.

 Features
 User System